- LEARN ABOUT US: Familiarize yourself with the IRC and volunteer opportunities in Charlottesville in the “Current Opportunities” section.

 There are several volunteer opportunities to become involved in our New Roots programming, including weekly work-days at the Farm, June-October.

 For the IRC to best serve refugee families, we rely on community interpreters.
-We currently seek on-call volunteer interpreters for the following languages: Arabic, Farsi/Dari, Pashto, Swahili, Kirundi, French, and Spanish.
+We currently seek on-call volunteer interpreters for the following languages: Arabic, Farsi/Dari, Pashto, Swahili and Kirundi.

 Resettlement Store Staff & Donations Assistants